ImeneYAHIAOUI/al-newbank/adr/adr001-improve-resilience-payment-gateway.md

 The decision involves dividing the service into two separate services with clearly defined responsibilities:

 1. **Authorizer Service:**
-   - Responsible for the initial processing of transactions.
+   - Responsible for the initial authorization of transactions.

 2. **Confirmation Service:**
-   - Responsible for triggering fund settlement after authorization.
+   - Responsible for confirming transaction after authorization.

 This division into two services aims to reduce the risk of system failure in case of issues with one of the services.
 The separation of responsibilities also facilitates maintenance, scalability, and more granular issue resolution.